zenmvvm/ZenMvvm/README.md

 });
 ```

 ... with the **added benefit** that  `dataStore.GetItemsAsync(true)` is executed immediately on the background thread.
 If you put a breakpoint on the verbose code above, you will see that it begins executing `GetItemsAsync(true)` on the Main Thread.
-If you don't use `ConfigureAwait(false)` constently in the implementation of `GetItemsAsync`, the UI thread could be blocked for a meaningful ammount of time.
+If you don't use `ConfigureAwait(false)` constently in the implementation of `GetItemsAsync`, the UI thread could be blocked for a meaningful amount of time.

 The above example, used `SafeCommand` integrated with `ViewModelBase` and James Montemagno's `ObservableRangeCollection` to significantly reduce boilerplate code.